FrustratedGameDev/project2/README.md

 The tables are found in the results folder for each feature and bad smell.

 ## Data

+The following table demonstrates how much data was collect for each feature.

 ## Data Samples

+The following are some example of the data that has been collected and links to the real thing:

 ## Feature Detection
 ## Feature Detection Results
 ## Bad Smells Detector